kivikakk/comrak/README.md

 - [Raph Levien](https://github.com/raphlinus)'s [`pulldown-cmark`](https://github.com/google/pulldown-cmark).
 It's
-  very fast, uses a novel parsing algorithm, and doesn't construct an AST (but you can use it to make one if you want).
-Recent `cargo doc` uses this, as do many other projects in the ecosystem.
-It's not quite at 100% spec compatibility yet.
+  very fast, uses a novel parsing algorithm, and doesn't construct an AST (but you can use it to make one if you want). `cargo doc` uses this, as do many other projects in the ecosystem.
 - [Ben Navetta](https://github.com/bnavetta)'s [`rcmark`](https://github.com/bnavetta/rcmark) is a set of bindings to `libcmark`.
 It hasn't been updated in a while, though there's an [open pull request](https://github.com/bnavetta/rcmark/pull/2).